hashbangnz/i18n-globals/README.md

 Adds support for I18n global variables, which will be available for interpolation into every translation.

+## This fork

+This fork adds thread-safety to i18n-globals.
+It reverts back to an earlier version of the gem, before it was rewritten to allow to set different globals per locale - this is complexity we don't need.

+We also add support for Ruby 2.7 from this fork: https://github.com/nusnick/i18n-globals

 ## Description

 Extends the Ruby I18n gem with global variables.
 The globals will be available for interpolation in every translation without explicitly specifying them in a call to `I18n.translate`.
 The variables can be accessed through `I18n.config.globals`.